absozero/bosa-bot/README.md

 ## Info
 A discord spam bot that will become a general discord bot.
 - The bot is in a premature state.
+- - Therefore, it may be unstable and not work in some parts.
 - It is being actively developed

 ## Setup and Usage